jfucci/maze-algorithm-viewer/README.md

 Usage
 -----

 * The "Generate Maze" button generates a new maze using a depth-first search.
-More methods to come.
 * Modify walls or create your own maze by clicking two cell corners in the same column or row.
 * Use the step slider to view the algorithm's progress at a specific point in time.
 * The step number is the total number of steps the algorithm has gone through.
 It will not count past the solving of the maze.
-* Use the drop-down menu to change the algorithm used to solve the maze.
+* Use the drop-down menus to change the algorithm used to solve the maze.
 The maze will update the cells, staying at the time specified by the step slider.
-* The start and end cells are able to be moved.
-Simply click on one, and then click on the cell to which it should be moved.
+* The start and end cells are able to be moved via click-and-drag

 Algorithms Included
 -------------------